-On 12 December 2010, on our way to the airport, my grad school cohort and I drove past one of Bangladesh’s export processing zones and caught a glimpse of what appeared to be a peaceful protest against delays in the implementation of a wage hike.
+On 12 December 2010, on our way to the airport, my classmates and I drove past one of Bangladesh’s export processing zones and caught a glimpse of what appeared to be a peaceful protest against delays in the implementation of a wage hike.
 We would later come to learn that the protest had turned violent, claiming at least three lives and leaving dozens of people injured.

 The factory we visited at the time, Knit Asia Ltd., boasted good working conditions and facilities including a free childcare centre and regular fire drills.
 It was one of Bangladesh’s leading garment manufacturers, and also owned the largest biological effluent treatment plant in the country.
 However, this is the exception rather than the norm.